 Since the act governs matters closely related to Regulation (EC) No 1008/2008 and is intended, like this Regulation, to ensure fully harmonised conditions of competition, it should come in form of a Regulation.
-This form also best responds to the urgency of the situation/context, since the time available before the withdrawal (without a withdrawal agreement being concluded) is too short to allow for a transposition of provisions contained in a Directive.
+This form also best responds to the urgency of the situation/context, since the time available before the end of the transition period (without an agreement governing the future relationship between the Union and the United Kingdom being concluded) is too short to allow for a transposition of provisions contained in a Directive.